AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 ![Select endpoint](assets/extract-content/select-endpoint.png)

-Select the **AEM demo assets** endpoint from the **Endpoint** drop-down menu at the top-right corner of the editor if it is not already.
+Select the **AEM demo assets** endpoint from the **Endpoint** drop-down menu at the top-right corner of the editor, if it is not already.

 ## Copy and Run a List Query {#list-query}